The Welsh Government set the expected performance standards for social landlords in Wales.

-One of our corporate values is to be open, fair and transparent.
-As part of this it is vitally important that we understand how we are performing, and it is essential that we are open with staff, tenants and stakeholders with regards to our performance.
+As a company, our values are important to us – that we are fair, open, ambitious and accountable.
+It’s therefore vitally important that we understand how we are performing, and it is essential that we are open with staff, tenants and stakeholders regarding our performance.
 We have introduced a system that enables us to measure and report upon our performance across key business areas.

 Download our annual reports below: